2:2 (or international equivalent).

-2:2 (or international equivalent); applicants must be working as a mentor to beginning teachers or have negotiated access to a mentor/mentee arrangement in a school.
+Applicants must also be working as a mentor to beginning teachers or have negotiated access to a mentor/mentee arrangement in a school or college.

 Months of entry

 This course enables you to gain knowledge and understanding of mentoring beginning teachers through a reflective examination of your own practice as well as others'.
 Through an exploration of a range of mentoring and coaching models, you will develop your professional mentoring skills and a personal theory of action for mentoring.

 The impact of this course goes far beyond the participating teacher; the development of their practice impacts on their beginning teachers' professional development and, ultimately, their classroom practice.

 Alongside this element of the course, which is rooted in practice, there is a structured programme of taught sessions and activities designed to offer a theoretical perspective and critical reflections on how best mentoring practices can enhance the development of both the beginning teacher and the mentor.

 - promote your learning through the development of knowledge, skills and understanding of mentoring practice with beginning teachers